View this PGP as a PDF file.

 - The school ensures international students’ access to the whole curriculum, all school programs, and the entire student educational experience, keeping in mind that international students may be English language learners.

 - The school provides a fully articulated language (English or the primary language spoken in the school) acquisition program for international students, including assessment, placement, and monitoring of both student learning and program effectiveness, as well as language support in the content areas, as needed.

 - The school ensures appropriate and comprehensive safety, well-being, supervision, support, and care of international students, including in housing, if housing is provided.

 - The school ensures access to appropriate acculturation and/or enculturation resources, as well as counseling, medical, and learning support services for international students.

 - The school supports educators in their work with international students, including professional development programming for faculty and staff to educate them about students’ home cultures and traditions, the second language acquisition process, and learning needs.

 - The school ensures that there are sufficient and appropriately trained staff members dedicated to supporting the school’s work with international students.

-- The school promotes an environment that enhances positive interaction between domestic and international students so that they develop sensitivity and understanding of cultural differences.
+- The school promotes an environment that enhances positive interaction between domestic and international students so they develop sensitivity and understanding of cultural differences.